astoilkov/main-thread-scheduling/docs/in-depth.md

 ## Execution order

-Execution order is more easily explained with a code example:
+Execution order is more easily explained with a code example.
+The example below will log the values in order `1, 2, 3`.
+This means that `user-visible` tasks have priority over `background` tasks and that a task that is called later has bigger priority than the earlier called task:
 ```ts
 (async () => {
     await yieldToMainThread('user-visible')